SetProtocol/STIPS/STIPS/STIP-009.md

 **TradeExtension**: Global extension which provides privileged `operator`(s) the ability to `trade` on a DEX and the `owner` the ability to restrict `operator`(s) permissions with an asset whitelist.

-**BasicIssuanceExtension**: Global extension which provides the `owner` and `methodologist` the ability to accrue and split issuance and redemption fees at an mutable percentage.
+**IssuanceExtension**: Global extension which provides the `owner` and `methodologist` the ability to accrue and split issuance and redemption fees. `owner` may configure the fee split percentages.

-**StreamingFeeSplitExtension**: Global extension which provides the `owner` and `methodologist` the ability to accrue and split streaming fees at an mutable percentage.
+**StreamingFeeSplitExtension**: Global extension which provides the `owner` and `methodologist` the ability to accrue and split streaming fees. `owner` may configure the fee split percentages.

 ## Requirements